 The template property is REQUIRED and MUST contain a URI that refers to a Component.
 This Component is expected to serve as a template for the derivation of new Component objects.
-Consequently, its hasFeature properties SHOULD contain one or more SubComponent objects that describe its substructure (referred to hereafter as template SubComponent objects), and its hasConstraint property MAY also contain one or more Constraint objects that constrain this substructure.
+Consequently, its hasFeature properties SHOULD contain one or more Feature objects that will serve as the variables whose values are set during derivation (referred to hereafter as template Feature objects).
+Its other property values describe aspects of the template that will not change based on the values that may be varied.